someodd/someodd.github.io/showcase/_posts/2024-04-01-irc-server.md

 At-a-glance info about someodd IRC.

-Sorry these statistics are fake right now.
+These stats are fetched using JavaScript.
 The idea is that I will be releasing software to utilize Atheme's XMLRPC to report statistics from Atheme's StatServ back here via an HTTP interface.
 It may be a while.

-* fa-user:1,024:users
+* fa-user:ERROR:current users
-* fa-calendar:365:days uptime
+* fa-calendar:ERROR:days uptime
-* fa-square:2,424:channels
+* fa-square:ERROR:channels
-* fa-star:2,824:bans
+* fa-star:ERROR:opers online
-* fa-thumbs-up:4,024:messages
+* fa-thumbs-up:ERROR:most users
 {:.statistics}

 [Atheme Statistics HTTP](https://github.com/someodd/atheme-stats-http){:.button}